 It is an offence to possess a gun without a firearm licence or permit.
-Usually, this offence is dealt with in the Local Court, however, a decision can be made to have the matter heard in the District Court.
+Usually, this offence means a hearing in the Local Court.
+However, sometimes there is a decision have the matter heard in the District Court.

 In the Local Court, the maximum jail time is two years.
 If the matter proceeds to trial in the District Court, you could face up to 5 years in jail.